vimtaku/muzzy/README.md

 mysqlimport option is complex, just want to query tsv, csv on mysql client.

-TSV or CSV query program are exist(textql, q, and something like that), but I wan't to use mysql client.
+TSV or CSV query program are exist(textql, q, and something like that), but I wanna use mysql client.

 ## Installation

-$ gem install muzzy
+`$ gem install muzzy`

-and run bin/setup
+and run muzzy_setup

 ## Usage